×

 In the past few years, the Sun Solaris Server OS has faced tough competition from other operating systems, especially Linux.
 Due to its open-source nature, Linux has become a popular choice among businesses and is getting widely adopted, diminishing Solaris market competition.
 The decrease in demand has also resulted in fewer updates and patches.

-What are the Alternatives for Sun Solaris Operating System?
+What are the Alternatives for the Sun Solaris Operating System?

 Here is a list of operating systems that are used as alternatives for the Sun Solaris operating system: